-It is important to logically organize your page and use header tags (h1, h2, h3, h4) to help screen reader users navigate your content.
-By using a proper heading structure a screen reader can skim and hear an outline of the page's main ideas, then backtrack to read the details of any section.
+It is important to logically organize your page and use header tags (h1, h2, h3, h4) to help adaptive technology users navigate your content.
+By using a proper heading structure a user can skim and hear an outline of the page's main ideas, then backtrack to read the details of any section.

 Like an outline, you should always start with the most important.
 The page title is a Heading 1 so start your content structure with a Heading 2.
 The next subsection under your Heading 2 will be a Heading 3.
 Do not skip levels — don't start with a Header 3, or go straight from a Header 2 to a Header 4.
 You can go from a Header 3 or a Header 4 back to a Header 2 when you switch broad topics.